soichih/progress/README.md

 We will implement an Angular directive for progress UI where user can interact (dig down to see progress information at deeper level).
 The directive can subscribe to progress/socketio to automatically update progress status.

+## TODOS

+Should this service be responsible for the status of the jobs / tasks?
+Or should we have a separate service just for that?
+I tend to think we should make progress service responsible for keeping up with "status" information.. but I am not exactly sure.